krzemienski/awesome-from-stars/README.md

 * [cuongdcdev/ffmpegGui2](https://github.com/cuongdcdev/ffmpegGui2): graphical interface of FFmpeg using Java swing as a gui frontend, aim to provide easy to use interface with common and useful features
 * [siamakrostami/FFMPEGHelper](https://github.com/siamakrostami/FFMPEGHelper): Convert audio and video files using ffmpeg in swift
 * [wseemann/FFmpegMediaMetadataRetriever](https://github.com/wseemann/FFmpegMediaMetadataRetriever): FFmpegMediaMetadataRetriever provides a unified interface for retrieving frame and meta data from an input media file.
+* [wseemann/FFmpegMediaPlayer](https://github.com/wseemann/FFmpegMediaPlayer): FFmpegMediaPlayer can be used to control playback of audio/video files and streams.
 * [aliakseis/FFmpegPlayer](https://github.com/aliakseis/FFmpegPlayer): Simple FFmpeg video player
 * [dirkvdb/ffmpegthumbnailer](https://github.com/dirkvdb/ffmpegthumbnailer): Lightweight video thumbnailer that can be used by file managers to create thumbnails for video files
 * [Sub-7/FFmpegUI](https://github.com/Sub-7/FFmpegUI): FFmpegUI is a graphical web interface for the famous FFmpeg.